How to Apply for Rural Health Grants

 5. Comply with Post-Award Requirements

-- Financial Reporting: Submit regular financial status reports to track spending.
+- Financial reporting: Submit regular financial status reports to track spending.

 Maintaining transparency in post-award compliance ensures your eligibility for future funding opportunities.

-Legal Obligations When Receiving Grant Funding
+Legal Obligations When Receiving Rural Health Grant Funding

 Resources for Navigating the Grant Process

-- Professional Grant Writers: Consider hiring experts to develop a compelling proposal.
+- Professional grant writers: Consider hiring experts to develop a compelling proposal.

-- Regional Health Departments: Many local agencies provide guidance tailored for rural healthcare providers.
+- Regional health departments: Many local agencies provide guidance tailored for rural healthcare providers.

-- Public Health Programs: Universities often offer consultation or collaboration opportunities.
+- Public health programs: Universities often offer consultation or collaboration opportunities.

 Want more like this?